-On other hands when you have too much body fat which starts acting like a birth control pills and reduces estrogen level in the body.
+On the other hand when you have too much body fat which starts acting like birth control pills and reduces estrogen levels in the body.
 Again it leads to no ovulation and causes a delay in the menstrual cycle.

 - Polycystic Ovary Syndrome

 Polycystic Ovary Syndrome this health condition affects the working function of ovaries.
-In this condition, ovaries don’t work properly and stop producing eggs which mean no ovulation.
-And to get a menstrual cycle on time, ovulation should occur otherwise you will miss a period.
+In this condition, ovaries don’t work properly and stop producing eggs which means no ovulation.
+To get a menstrual cycle on time, ovulation should occur otherwise you will miss a period.

 - Contraceptive or Birth Control

-It is very normal to have late or missed period when you are breastfeeding.
-A hormone known as prolactin which is responsible for breast milk disturb ovulation cycle.
+It is very normal to have a late or missed period when you are breastfeeding.
+A hormone known as prolactin which is responsible for breast milk disturbs the ovulation cycle.
 You can have one month delay in the period while breastfeeding.

-- You can also use remedies to induce period or regulate your irregular period.
+- You can also use Home Remedies to regulate irregular period

 Is it possible to miss a period for a month and not be pregnant?